Basic Approach

 At the ENEOS Group, we work to fulfill our social responsibilities across the entire supply chain by cooperating with suppliers of raw materials, logistics companies, construction companies, sales companies and others involved in our business activities, while carrying out initiatives for compliance, environmental preservation, human rights and labor, and health and safety.

-In accordance with this approach, we have established basic principles on procurement in the Group Code of Conduct and the Group CSR Procurement Policy, based on which we are implementing a number of initiatives.
-Based on the Group Code of Conduct and the Group CSR Procurement Policy, Group companies have established their own procurement guidelines for business partners in accordance with their business characteristics, and carry out their procurement activities accordingly.
+In accordance with this approach, we have established basic principles on procurement in the Group Code of Conduct and the Group Procurement Policy, based on which we are implementing a number of initiatives.
+Based on the Group Code of Conduct and the Group Procurement Policy, Group companies have established their own procurement guidelines for business partners in accordance with their business characteristics, and carry out their procurement activities accordingly.

 ENEOS Group Code of Conduct (excerpt)